isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

     - title: What happens if I do not receive an acknowledgement email after I have declared my manpower details?
       content: |
         If you have not received an acknowledgement email, your email address may be inaccurately captured on our system.
-For applicants with a CorpPass account, kindly login to [GoBusiness portal](https://foodservices.gobusiness.gov.sg/exemptions/login){:target="_blank"} to verify that your email address is accurately reflected.
+For applicants with a Corppass account, kindly login to [GoBusiness portal](https://foodservices.gobusiness.gov.sg/exemptions/login){:target="_blank"} to verify that your email address is accurately reflected.

         You will be able to update your email address if needed.
 All changes will be reflected immediately.
 You will also be able to check whether your declaration has been captured.
 You should resubmit the declaration if it has not been captured.